Lay3rLabs/wavs-middleware/README.md

    wavs-middleware -m mock deploy
 ```

+This will write the deployed contract addresses to `./.nodes/mock.json` (where `./nodes` is whatever you mounted your volume to)

 | Environment Variable | Required              | Default                 | Source       | Description                                   |
 | -------------------- | --------------------- | ----------------------- | ------------ | --------------------------------------------- |
 | `DEPLOY_ENV`         | for non-default value | `LOCAL`                 | `.env`       | Deployment environment (`LOCAL` or `TESTNET`) |